-In this article, we'll take a look at why it's profitable to take part in the rental industry, and the different rental business ideas that you can get started with today!
+In this article, we'll look at why it's profitable to take part in the rental industry and the different rental business ideas you can get started with today!
 Let's see what we have in store.

 Why you should start a rental business